GridSpace/grid-apps/notes.md

 * raise z by leave-stock in roughing? if so, see next
 * if (raise z) above, add clear-flats to finishing
 * revisit tabs - just cut polys instead
-* try chunking topo until smaller blocks for processing
+* try chunking topo until smaller blocks for processing (fit in cacheline)
 * linear x/y scan overflow (y) w/ topo model
 * linear x/y not obeying inset from pocket only
 * check normals for downward facing facets. mark top for slice skirt/pancake